 - Review Safe working during the COVID-19 pandemic – General guidelines for organizations V.1

 Working with an Advisory Group*, BSI will revise the document as frequently as necessary to reflect the dynamic situation businesses are in today, taking into account the comments, government guidance, the level of risk and emerging knowledge.
 A second Version of the guidelines will be published at the end of June with the revised sections clearly highlighted to assist easy implementation.

 Each Version of the evolving guidelines will be sector neutral and aligned to and complement the current UK Government guidance.

-Scott Steedman, Director of Standards at BSI said, “Since the UK Government announced gradual easing of the lockdown, business leaders across the country have been taking steps to ensure that their working environment is safe.
+Scott Steedman, Director-General of Standards at BSI said, “Since the UK Government announced gradual easing of the lockdown, business leaders across the country have been taking steps to ensure that their working environment is safe.
 Now it is imperative that they come together to achieve their shared goal.

 “Our role as the National Standards Body is to bring people together so they can share their expertise and knowledge and agree what good practice looks like.
 Together we can help to make the working environment safe for all.”